vxbinaca/archive-env-NG/README.md

 - Configure Tubeup [per it's instructions](https://github.com/bibanon/tubeup)
 - Add new macchines public SSH key to this account or an account with write access to this repo.
-- If you have write access, clone this repository using:
+- If you have write access to this repo, clone this repository using:

   `git clone git+ssh://git@github.com/vxbinaca/archive-env-NG.git`